 Turn first available left into Abbotsferry Road and the first left into Abbotslea.
-Follow the road round to the end of the cul-de-sac, and you will see Number 33 sitting in front of you.
+Follow the road round to the end of the cul-de-sac, and you will see Number 10 on your right-hand side in the corner.

 Coming from Galashiels, go over the Kingsknowes roundabout and over the River Tweed signposted Melrose.
 At the second roundabout take the first exit into Tweedbank and onto Tweedbank Drive and follow the above directions.